-Danish Soil Parnership is an initiative taken by the five regional councils of Denmark in dialogue with the industry and the research institutions.
+Danish Soil Parnership (DSP) is an initiative taken by the five regional councils of Denmark in dialogue with the industry and the research institutions.
 The aim of the partnership is to aid companies developing green solutions, while at the same time dealing the the challenges of contaminated soils.
-Combined, the five regions is greatest actor on the Danish market.
-By applying intelligent public demand, the region can contribute to green business cases while working for a cleaner environment home and abroad.
+Combined, the five regions is the biggest actor on the Danish market for remediation technology.

 The DSP strategy can be seen here: Download file.

 DSP's board consists of:

-Christian Bruhn Rieper (chairman), Deputy Director, Centre for Regional Development, The Capital Region of Denmark
+- Christian Bruhn Rieper (chairman), Deputy Director, Center for Regional Development

-Jytte Gad Lauridsen, Deputy Director, Centre for Regional Development, The Central Denmark Region
+- Jytte Gad Lauridsen, Deputy Director, Center for Regional Development, The Central Denmark Region

-Kenn Bloch Mortesen, Deputy Director, Centre for Regional Development, The Region of Northern Denmark
+- Kenn Bloch Mortesen, Deputy Director, Center for Regional Development, Region of Northern Denmark

-Mette Christensen, Deputy Director, Centre for Regional Development, Region of Southern Denmark
+- Mette Christensen, Deputy Director, Center for Regional Development, Region of Southern Denmark

 - Jan Hus Vestergaard, Environmental Manager, Region Zealand